Last updated on December 14, 2021

-Within city limits, bounded by S.R.
-408 to the north, John Young Parkway to the east, Sand Lake Road to the south and Hiawassee Road to the west.
+The study area is bounded by State Road 408 to the north, John Young Parkway to the east, Sand Lake Road to the south and Hiawassee Road to the west, within city limits.